apehex/tokun/articles/tokun.md

 The model will learn to compress and decompress text at the same time, *from the raw Unicode bytes*.

-Compared to current techniques, both axes will be reduced by several orders: eventually, the example prompt of 134 characters would be represented as a `(9, 256)` tensor.
+Compared to current techniques, both axes will be reduced by several orders: eventually, the example prompt of 134 characters would be represented as a `(9, 256)` tensor, just the length of "Une unité".

 ## UTF-32 <=> "Better" UTF-8